vadimzharov/k8s-cilium-cluster-mesh/README.md

 ## Testing Cilium Cluster Mesh installation/configuration using Helm Charts (GitOps approach) - part 1.

 [Cilium Cluster Mesh](https://cilium.io/use-cases/cluster-mesh/) allows administrators to connect multiple Kubernetes clusters into one mesh network - where all pod networks are interconnected.
 Pods from one cluster can communicate with pods or Kubernetes services in any other cluster using IP addresses or DNS name.
-This can be useful in various scenarios - for instance when an application runs on one Kubernetes cluster but database required for the application to work runs in another Kubernetes cluster.
-Or if application spread across multiple Kubernetes clusters and administrators want to balance traffic from (one or many) Kubernetes ingresses across all available application pods within these clusters.
+This can be useful in various scenarios - for instance when an application runs on one Kubernetes cluster but the database required for the application to work runs in another Kubernetes cluster.
+Or if the application is spread across multiple Kubernetes clusters and administrators want to balance traffic from (one or many) Kubernetes ingresses across all available application pods within these clusters.

-I use Cilium CNI in my homelab Kubernetes clusters for a long time, and recently implemented Cilium Cluster Mesh to be able to distribute applications between my clusters and move them from one cluster to another cluster (almost) without service interruption if I need to re-install, maintenance or upgrade one of my Kubernetes clusters.
+I use Cilium CNI in my home lab Kubernetes clusters for a long time, and recently implemented Cilium Cluster Mesh to be able to distribute applications between my clusters and move them from one cluster to another cluster (almost) without service interruption if I need to re-install, maintain or upgrade one of my Kubernetes clusters.

-To manage my Kubernetes clusters I use GitOps approach by utilizing ArgoCD to deploy and configure everything using ArgoCD ApplicationSets/Applications, where I define Git repository with Kubernetes manifests or Helm charts with the required values to deploy an application - and the same approach I want to use to deploy and configure Cilium CNI/Cilium Mesh.
+To manage my Kubernetes clusters I use the GitOps approach by utilizing ArgoCD to deploy and configure everything using ArgoCD ApplicationSets/Applications, where I define Git repository with Kubernetes manifests or Helm charts with the required values to deploy an application - and the same approach I want to use to deploy and configure Cilium CNI/Cilium Mesh.

-Until not too long ago, configuring Cilium Cluster Mesh involved manual steps that required administrators to do some manual steps (or byusing bash scripts) to create and copy certificates needed for Cluster Mesh to establish connections between Kubernetes clusters.
-But starting from Cilium version 1.14.0, the Cilium Helm chart provides administrators with the possibility to configure Cluster Mesh using the GitOps approach - just by installing Cilium Helm chart with proper values, and Cluster Mesh becomes operational immidiately.
+Until not too long ago, configuring Cilium Cluster Mesh involved manual steps that required administrators to do some manual steps (or by using bash scripts) to create and copy certificates needed for Cluster Mesh to establish connections between Kubernetes clusters.
+But starting from Cilium version 1.14.0, the Cilium Helm chart provides administrators with the possibility to configure Cluster Mesh using the GitOps approach - just by installing the Cilium Helm chart with proper values, and Cluster Mesh becomes operational immidiately.

 In this article I will outline the steps how to deploy and configure Kubernetes cluster(s) interconnected with Cilium Cluster Mesh using Cilium Helm Chart (version 1.14.2).